zaini/SEG_SGP/README.md

 We have also submitted all our source code, a specification of the code, a report and a PDF document containing the ER diagram for our final database design.

 This README contains other userful information about our development process.

+# Features

+* The site is made to look like a real bank, with multiple fake pages such as a contact page and loans etc.
+* You can access the admin panel by going to /admin or by clicking the link hidden in the footer of the site
+* You can create and log into your admin account
+* Admin's can access an admin panel where they can manage (CRUD) their users, the users bank accounts and the bank account transactions
+* Admins can click a button to populate their account with multiple users, bank accounts and transactions
+* You can log into your user account like a real bank account to manage your bank accounts and transactions
+* You can view the bank statement of any bank account
+* You can transfer money between your bank accounts
+* You can make payments from your bank account which will be deduced from your account
+* You can easily create currencies for the application from the command line, by running the rails console and just doing something like ````Currency.create(code: "GBP", symbol: "£", rate_to_gbp: 1)````
+* There is validation and checks for the user being logged in throughout the application

+Admins can create and manage everything about Users.
+Users will can have multiple bank accounts, which in turn have many transactions.
+These transactions can have money going in and out.
+All the transactions are technically stored in GBP and the converted to whatever currency is set for the User who owns that account.

+There are many more nifty features throughout the application which we encourage your to try out.
+Please keep in mind we had to limit the scope of this project due to a missing member and that you should really consider our peer assessments when evaluating thsi project.

 # Installation